 Focused discovery programs with qualified teachers for Marine Science and other specific learning outcomes

-- Adventure Therapy processes including extended journey programs
+Adventure Therapy opportunities for individuals, including extended journey programs with quality support processes

-- Creative Approaches to Group Work Training – for Human Services workers including Educators, Youth Leaders and Facilitators
+Creative Approaches to Group Work Training – for Human Services workers including Educators, Youth Leaders and Facilitators

-Mission Australia, Silky Oaks Childrens Haven*, Roma House*, Noosa Pengari Steiner School*, Boonah State High School*, John Paul College*, PCYC, Wesley Mission*, Scenic Rim Shire Council*, Church of England Grammar School*, Mapleton QCCC, South Passage*, NSW Health, Australian Catholic University*, Paramount Adventures*, Hillbrook Anglican School* Clairvaux McKillop College, Youth Plus, Human Nature* and our own internal training courses* for Sea School Certificate trainees, skippers, sea guides and other facilitators of awesomeness!
+Mission Australia*, Silky Oaks Childrens Haven*, Noosa Pengari Steiner School*, Boonah State High School*, John Paul College*, PCYC*, Wesley Mission*, Scenic Rim Shire Council*, Church of England Grammar School*, Mapleton QCCC, South Passage*, NSW Health, Australian Catholic University*, Paramount Adventures*, Hillbrook Anglican School*, Clairvaux McKillop College*, Youth Plus*, Human Nature*, Silkwood School* and our own internal training courses* for Sea School Certificate trainees, skippers, sea guides and other facilitators of awesomeness!